anBertoli/go-microservice-project/README.md

 Service middlewares should provide business-logic related features, while transport related features could be provided by transport middlewares.
 In the next snippet, we define a metrics middleware to record statistics about our service utilization (only the two first methods are implemented, for brevity).
+When instantiating the middleware we create Prometheus metrics and we store them into the middleware struct.

 ```go
 package booking